spencerkohan/neo4ji/README.md

 - calling <code>create</code> will always create a new instance, overwriting any existing instance
 - calling <code>start</code> will create an instance if none exists
 - everything is done synchronously
-- the initial usage of the command line tool or the module will fetch the neo4j tarball from neo4j.org, so it may take a while
+- the initial usage of the command line tool or the module to create a datavase with a given version will fetch the neo4j tarball from neo4j.org, so it may take a while
 - calling <code>neo4ji.instance()</code> calls <code>start</code>, so it is garonteed to return an initialized instance
 - <code>neo4ji.instance()</code> creates an instance of a [node-neo4j](https://github.com/thingdom/node-neo4j) database object
+- instances are placed in the folder <code>neo4ji/instances</code> relative to the directory from which neo4ji is called